vdevictor96/fabric-federated-learning/README.md

     "test_batch_size": 8
 }
 ```

+### Datasets

+The datasets used in this project for fine-tuning the BERT Models are public derived from web scrapping post and comments from mental health, depression, and self-harm subreddits on [Reddit](https://www.reddit.com/) and posts on [Twitter](https://twitter.com/).

+Some dataset labels are validated using small datasets (500 posts) labelled by psychologists from the depression subreddit.
+Some others are labelled from users self-reporting their diagnosis of depression.

+We fine-tuned with five different datasets:
+- [twitter_dep](federated-learning/client/data/datasets/twitter_dep/twitter_dep_full.csv) from [Benchmarking Differential Privacy and Federated Learning for BERT Models](https://arxiv.org/abs/2106.13973) contains more than 3000 tweets labelleds as depression or non-depression.

+- [acl_dep_sad](federated-learning/client/data/datasets/acl_dep_sad/acl_dep_sad_full.csv) from [Interpretability of Fine-grained Classification of Sadness and Depression](https://arxiv.org/abs/2203.10432).
+It is a collection of six different datasets (three classifying depression and three classifying sadness).
+It contains 3256 samples of which 1914 samples were labelled as "sadness"(label 0) and 1342 samples under the label "depression"(label 1).

+- [mixed_depression](federated-learning/client/data/datasets/mixed_depression/mixed_depression_full.csv) from [Identifying depression on Reddit: the effect of training data](https://aclanthology.org/W18-5903.pdf) contains almost 3000 posts collected from Reddit, from a large subreddit that is devoted to depression.

+- [dreaddit](federated-learning/client/data/datasets/dreaddit/dreaddit_train.csv) from [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/pdf/1911.00133.pdf) contains more than 3000 posts in Reddit from ten different subreddits — in the five domains of abuse, social, anxiety, PTSD, and financial — classified as depression vs. non-depression.

+- deptweet from [DEPTWEET: A typology for social media texts to detect depression severities](https://arxiv.org/pdf/2210.05372.pdf) contains more than 40000 tweets labelled depending on their depression severity ranging 0-3.
+This dataset is not available to the public, it is used under an User Agreement contract and hence not shared in this public repository.

 ### Debug

 To debug the code you can use the Jupyter Notebooks [train.ipynb](federated-learning/client/notebooks/train.ipynb) and [test.ipynb](federated-learning/client/notebooks/test.ipynb) and run the cells in debug mode.